 Trends and Latest Developments: Earth in the 21st Century

 In the 21st century, our understanding of Earth is rapidly evolving thanks to advancements in technology and scientific research.
 We are now able to study the planet in unprecedented detail, from the depths of the oceans to the upper reaches of the atmosphere.
-However, this increased understanding comes with a growing awareness of the challenges facing our planet, particularly climate change and environmental degradation.
+Still, this increased understanding comes with a growing awareness of the challenges facing our planet, particularly climate change and environmental degradation.

 Climate Change